 |Nick Sinclair, Head of Volunteering and Programmes - Nick.Sinclair@depaulcharity.org.uk||The Get Up and Go Programme is available across Depaul services in the UK.|

 Get Up and Go, our national progression programme, is led by volunteers and uses creative and physical activities as a catalyst to build confidence and self-belief.

-The overarching aim of Get Up and Go is to support young people affected by homelessness on their path to independent living, training and employment.
-All sessions are led by volunteers both at our accommodation projects and in the community.
+The aim of Get Up and Go is to support young people affected by homelessness on their path to independent living, training and employment.
+All sessions are led by volunteers and are held at our accommodation projects and in the community.

-We also support young people to connect with brokered opportunities with our partner organisations who will help them further their ambitions outside of Depaul.
-Ultimately, the aim of Get Up and Go is to help empower and enable our young people to access employment, re-engage with education and/or complete a vocational training course/work placement and to go on to live a happy independent life away from the issues that surround homelessness.
+We also support young people to connect with brokered opportunities with partner organisations who can help them to further their ambitions outside of Depaul.
+Ultimately, the aim of Get Up and Go is to help empower and enable young people to access employment, re-engage with education and/or complete a vocational training course or work placement and to go on to live a happy independent life away from the issues that surround homelessness.